dahalsweekar/Brain-Tumor-Detection-using-Semantic-Segmentation/README.md

 ## Dataset

-  > Root of the dataset, by default, is ./data/BTD_Dataset/
+  > The root of the dataset, by default, is ./data/BTD_Dataset/
 ```
-With augmentation:
+With Augmentation:

 Train size: (174, 256, 256, 3)
 Test size: (15, 256, 256, 3)